Unispace365/ds_cinder/README.md

    - `CINDER` should point to the current cinder dist (cinder_0.8.4_vc2010 as of this writing)
    - `DS_PLATFORM` should point to this repository.
-   - `QUICKTIME` should point to quicktime dist (QuickTimeSDK-7.3 or whatever version is needed)

  -  You should currently start by copying the example/starter as the basis for your new app.
 If you do this, everything will be setup correctly and ready to go.
 You can stop reading right here! **(if you DON'T do this step and copy the starter project, then you will need to manually set up the new solution yourself.)**